beacting = a harmonious merging of being and acting in a performance

 Private Coaching

 Private coaching is available to address any specific acting questions you might have.
-Contact me to set up a free half-hour consultation in-person in Knoxville, Nashville, Chattanooga, or online.
+Contact me to set up a free half-hour consultation in person or online.

 Training Approach

-Anton Korenev's training approach/framework is based on four key elements he has identified (4Ps approach):
+Anton Korenev's training approach/framework is based on his synthesis of The Method, The System, and John Strasberg's teachings, and consists of four key elements he has identified (4Ps approach):

 3. Practice: the feedback-driven cycle of practicing, identifying errors and/or areas of improvement, and then practicing again.